kitamura-felipe/RSNASpotlight2021/README.md

 ![Screenshot](https://github.com/kitamura-felipe/RSNASpotlight2021/blob/main/images/experiment7.png)

 In this experiment we are also training a multiclass model with 3 classes (normal, subdural, intraparenchymal).
 Because of the preprocessing step done to color-code the bleedings, the model is able to achieve a significantly higher accuracy.
+This color-coding was done by assigning the red color to voxels that where within a certaing range of Hounsfield Units.
+Although this simple thresholding rule is not perfectly accurate to identify bleedings, it helps the model achieve a better result.